stevegrubb/libcap-ng/README.md

 To fix this, libcap-ng 0.8.3 and later ships libdrop_ambient.so.0.
 It is designed to be used with LD_PRELOAD.
 It has a constructor function that forces the dropping of ambient capabilities.
+By the time the application starts, it has both effective and ambient capabilities - meaning is safe to drop ambient capabilities very early.
 You can either link it to an application run as a systemd service (using ld), or create a wrapper script that then starts the daemon.

 NOTE: to distributions
 ----------------------
 There is a "make check" target.
-It only works if the headers match the kernel.
-IOW, if you have a chroot build system that is using a much older kernel, the macros in the kernel header files will do the wrong thing when the capng_init function probes the kernel and decides we are doing v1 rather than v3 protocol.
+It only works if the available kernel headers roughly match the build root kernel.
+Iow, if you have a chroot build system that is using a much older kernel, the macros in the kernel header files will describe functionality that does not exist in the build root.
+The capng_init function will probe the kernel and decide we can only do v1 rather than v3 capabilities instead of what the kernel headers said was possible.
 If that is your case, just don't do the "make check" as part of the build process.
+This problem should go away as build roots eventually switch to the 5.0 or later kernels.

 Reporting
 ---------